awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.8.0/nvidia-device-plugin.yml
    ```

-1. After your cluster update is complete, update your nodes to the same Kubernetes version of your updated cluster\.
+1. After your cluster update is complete, update your nodes to the same Kubernetes minor version as your updated cluster\.
 For more information, see [Self\-managed node updates](update-workers.md) or [Updating a managed node group](update-managed-node-group.md)\.
 Any new pods launched on Fargate will have a `kubelet` version that matches your cluster version\.
-Existing Fargate pods won't be changed\.
+Existing Fargate pods aren't changed\.

+1. Update the VPC CNI, CoreDNS, and `kube-proxy` add\-ons\.
+   + If you updated your cluster to 1\.17 or earlier, then see [Updating the Amazon VPC CNI add\-on manually](managing-vpc-cni.md#updating-vpc-cni-add-on), [Updating the CoreDNS add\-on manually](managing-coredns.md#updating-coredns-add-on), and [Updating the `kube-proxy` add\-on manually](managing-kube-proxy.md#updating-kube-proxy-add-on) to update your Amazon VPC CNI, CoreDNS, and `kube-proxy` add\-ons\.
+   + If you updated your cluster to 1\.18, you can add Amazon EKS add\-ons\.
+For more information see [Adding the Amazon VPC CNI Amazon EKS add\-on](managing-vpc-cni.md#adding-vpc-cni-eks-add-on), [Adding the CoreDNS Amazon EKS add\-on](managing-coredns.md#adding-coredns-eks-add-on), or [Adding the `kube-proxy` Amazon EKS add\-on](managing-kube-proxy.md#adding-kube-proxy-eks-add-on)\.
+To learn more about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+   + If you updated to 1\.19 or later and are using Amazon EKS add\-ons, in the Amazon EKS console, select **Clusters**, then select the name of the cluster that you updated in the left pane\.
+Notifications appear in the console informing you that a new version is available for each addon that has an available update\.
+To update an add\-on, select the **Configuration** tab, then select the **Add\-ons** tab\.
+In one of the boxes for an add\-on that has an update available, select **Update now**, select an available version, and then select **Update**\.
+   + Alternately, you can use the AWS CLI or `eksctl` to update the [Amazon VPC CNI](managing-vpc-cni.md#updating-vpc-cni-add-on), [CoreDNS](managing-coredns.md#updating-coredns-eks-add-on), and [`kube-proxy`](managing-kube-proxy.md#updating-kube-proxy-eks-add-on) Amazon EKS add\-ons\.

 ### Kubernetes 1\.16 update prerequisites<a name="1-16-prerequisites"></a>